Subhadeep-coder/Subhadeep-Coder/README.md

 ### About Me:

-I'm a second year student pursuing CS.
+I'm a final year student pursuing CS.

 I'm currently trying to explore more into **Web and App Development**.